RinhaDeTraveco/REx-Reincarnated-macro-auto-farm/README.md

 1 - download AHK (https://www.autohotkey.com)

+2 - copy the folder "lib" and paste it into "C:\Users\Your User Name\Documents\AutoHotkey", make sure that the folder has the "FindText" and "FindClick" scripts

-2 - Press the windows button
+3 - Press the windows button

-3 - search Roblox Player and open file location
+4 - search Roblox Player and open file location

-4 - Right click and open file location again
+5 - Right click and open file location again

-5 - Contente > sounds > dele all the sounds, except action_get_up, action_swim, impact_explosion_03, impact_water, volume_slider
+6 - Contente > sounds > dele all the sounds, except action_get_up, action_swim, impact_explosion_03, impact_water, volume_slider

-6 - put your pc volume on MAX and roblox volume on MAX.
+7 - put your pc volume on MAX and roblox volume on MAX.

-7 - Disable performance stats
+8 - Disable performance stats

-8 - ONLY USE AT PRIVATE SERVER
+9 - ONLY USE AT PRIVATE SERVER

 # IN GAME CONFIG